danieljcave/inphysical-plans/README.md

 ### Login Page
 To use the features on the website, users need to be logged into the page.
 When the user opens the site they are on the home page, in the navigation bar they are able to sign in to the website and use the features.
-Once they signin they are redirected to the home page and are able to use the website freely.
+Once they sign in they are redirected to the home page and are able to use the website freely.

 ![Signin User](/readME-assets/features/signin.png)
 <details>